 When people use their emotions to purchase a vehicle you are the one that comes out on top.
 Enthusiasm is an emotion and your ticket to sales and logic is the quickest way to a short deal.
 The things a car salesman should know include enthusiasm because enthusiasm sells cars.
 Be enthusiastic, include positive things about cars, and be upbeat with your customers and you will sell more cars and make more money.

 9. The Sales Manager Wants to Sell a Car as Badly as You Do

 You might think otherwise, but it really is true.
 The sales manager gets paid based on sales and gross and they really do want you to sell cars.
-When the desk or sales manager won’t accept your deal it is because they feel there is more room, the customer can be bumped or that the next person will pay more for the same car.
+When the desk or sales manager won’t accept your deal it is because they feel there is more room.
+They believe the customer can be bumped, or the next person will pay more for the same car.
 It’s not personal it’s business and they really do want to sell cars just like you do and one more of those things a car salesman should know.

 10. Buyers are Liars

 I left this one for number ten because too many salespeople like to use this as an excuse when they don’t make a deal, but it is true in many cases.
 Talk to enough car buyers both on and off the car lot and you will find out that the average consumer thinks that lying to the car salesman is an acceptable practice.
 Even that person that never tells a lie thinks that it’s not a lie, and sometimes they use it as a how-to tell salesman no, but it's all part of the car buying process.

 Cars dealers don't want their car salesmen to lie, yet customers do so repeatedly.
 Again this is one of the few things that the customer uses as a defense because they don’t want to be taken advantage of by a car salesman.
 Things a car salesman should know include being wise about how the customer thinks.
 The salesman must understand that they need to break down this customer barrier.
 Then change the way the customer thinks.